Gonanf/git-on-cloudflare/docs/data-flows.md

 ## Push (git-receive-pack)

 1. Client sends `POST /:owner/:repo/git-receive-pack` (Smart HTTP v0 style body)
-2. Worker preflights `GET https://do/unpack-progress` on the repo DO.
+2. Worker preflights the DO via RPC: `getUnpackProgress()`.
 If an unpack is active and a next pack is already queued, the Worker returns `503 Service Unavailable` with `Retry-After: 10` without uploading the pack body.
-3. Otherwise, Worker forwards the raw body to the repository DO: `POST https://do/receive`
+3. Otherwise, Worker forwards the raw body to the repository DO internal endpoint: `POST https://do/receive`
 4. DO `receivePack()`:
    - Parses pkt-line commands and the packfile payload
    - Writes the `.pack` to R2 under `do/<id>/objects/pack/pack-<ts>.pack`